robpieke/advent2023/README.md

 ### Day 4 - Crystal

 Wow, I really enjoyed programming in Crystal.
 Pretty much everything I wanted to do could be achieved extremely concisely, with a tremendously rich amount of functionality in all the classes.
 The only question mark I have was whether I could have tightened up [the code for effectively doing a `map` on a limited `Range` of an `Array`](04_Crystal/04b.cr#L6-L8).
 I liked the general design and constructs of the language, feeling like there were fewer characters to type than with most other languages (e.g., no semi-colons, far fewer brackets, etc).
 And the amount of example code in the [API documentation](https://crystal-lang.org/api/) ... amazing.

+### Day 6 - R

+I pretty quickly worked out using a quadratic formula to find the min/max hold times, which could be expressed pretty easily using any programming language.
+R was a good choice for the first challenge since it lets you both write expressions that are simultaneously applied across the elements of a vector (i.e., [finding the number of ways to win for each race](06_R/06a.r#L5-L8)) and to collapse vectors into single elements (i.e., [multiplying the elements to get the final answer](06_R/06a.r#L10)).
+When faced with the second challenge, I was lucky to discover R has [an easy way to concatenate numeric columns](06_R/06b.r#L2).